doug-martin/goqu/docs/inserting.md

 **[`SetError`](https://godoc.org/github.com/doug-martin/goqu/#InsertDataset.SetError)**

-Sometimes while building up a query with goqu you will encounter situations where certain preconditions are not met or some end-user contraint has been violated.
+Sometimes while building up a query with goqu you will encounter situations where certain preconditions are not met or some end-user constraint has been violated.
 While you could track this error case separately, goqu provides a convenient built-in mechanism to set an error on a dataset if one has not already been set to simplify query building.